anuj-mehra/spark-stream-push-data-to-elastic/README.md

 The term query does not analyze the search term.
 The term query only searches for the exact term you provide.
 This means the term query may return poor or no results when searching text fields.

+curl -X GET 'localhost:9200/equity/_search?pretty' -H 'Content-Type: application/json' -d' {
+   "query":{
+      "term":{
+         "isin":"ms98"
+      }
+   }
+}'

+#### Important to note --> here we have used ms98 and not MS98, as in inverted index, everything is first converted to small scale and then saved.
+#### Term search expects the exact same value that is saved in inverted index.

+### If we want to get only the ID's and not wanting thw whole document to be returned;

+curl -X GET 'localhost:9200/equity/_search?pretty' -H 'Content-Type: application/json' -d' {
+   "_source": "false",
+   "query":{
+      "term":{
+         "isin":"ms98"
+      }
+   }
+}'

+PS: We can update _source in above query, to return only few columns.

-###Match Query --> Returns documents that match a provided text, number, date or boolean value.
+### Match Query --> Returns documents that match a provided text, number, date or boolean value.
 The provided text is analyzed before matching.

 The match query is the standard query for performing a full-text search, including options for fuzzy matching.